sammyred22/phpflickr/trunk/phpFlickr/README.txt

 Installation instructions:
 1. You have to be sure that you have the php PEAR prereq packages installed.
-The only one you absolutely need is HTTP_Response.
+The only one you absolutely need is HTTP_Request.
 If you want to do any caching, you'll also need to install the DB package.

     NOTE: If you have installed version 1.3.1 of phpFlickr or later with the prereqs